Editorial – Clinicum magazine – Switzerland on Innovation in thermometry: Taking temperatures using the temporal artery

 Ultimately, we need to take a clinical decision, to treat or not and how.
 Therefore, the thermometer we want to use in a clinical setting should be fast, because we want to determine as quickly as possible if there is a fever, and accurate, because doctors and nurses need accurate data to determine the best possible treatment.

-How does the Temporal Artery Thermometer help you answer these two clinical questions?
+How do Temporal Artery Thermometer help you answer these two clinical questions?

 The technology behind temporal artery thermometry